 This is the manufacturer's rating for how many pages per day a scanner is designed to handle.

 Scan more quickly and keep file sizes down by only scanning the image area needed.

 Some scanners can detect and digitally straighten crooked documents.

 Configure your scanner to provide standard scans with the single press of a button.

 Carrier sheet supplied

-A carrier sheet is a transparent plastic envelope to hold small, irregular or odd-shaped documents for sheet-fed scanning, either alone or along with regular paper documents.
+A carrier sheet is a transparent plastic envelope to hold small, irregular or odd-shaped documents for sheet-fed scanning on a document scanner, either alone or along with regular paper documents.
 It can protect originals and help avoid paper jams, and also help scan documents that are either wider or longer than the scanner width (such as A3).
 It can be useful for clippings, receipts, photos, valuable documents and folded or wrinkled paper.